Articles of Incorporation and Rules

 (Purpose)

-Article 1 These regulations, in accordance with the Consumer Cooperative Association Law and the Articles of Incorporation, provide for the election and replacement of representatives of the University of Tokyo Consumer Cooperative Association (hereinafter referred to as the "Association").
+Article 1 This regulation, based on the Consumer Cooperative Law and the Articles of Incorporation, stipulates the election and replacement of representatives of the University of Tokyo Consumer Cooperative (hereinafter referred to as "the Cooperative").

-Article 2 The electoral districts of the general representatives and the number of seats in each electoral district shall be determined by the Board of Directors within the scope set out in Article 47 of the Articles of Incorporation.
+Article 2 The electoral districts and the number of representatives for each electoral district shall be determined by the Board of Directors within the scope set forth in Article 47 of the Articles of Association.

 2. The number of seats for each electoral district referred to in the preceding paragraph shall be determined so as to be proportional to the number of members of each electoral district as far as possible

-Article 3 In order to manage and administer the general election, the Chairman shall, with the approval of the Board of Directors, appoint a general election management committee of not less than five but not more than seven members (hereinafter referred to as "committee members" in this Article) from among the members (including officers and employees; the same applies hereinafter).
+Article 3 The Chairman of the Board shall, with the approval of the Board of Directors, appoint five to seven General Representative Election Management Committee members (hereinafter referred to as "Committee Members" in this Article) from among the members (including officers and employees; the same applies hereinafter) in order to manage and operate the general representative election.

 2. The term of office for committee members shall be one year, but they may be reappointed